Paul Beresford: Parliamentary career

 Beresford was selected to fight the safe Conservative seat of Croydon Central following the retirement of former Cabinet minister John Moore.
 Beresford was elected at the 1992 general election with 55.4% of the vote and a majority of 9,650.
 He made his maiden speech on 30 June 1992.

-Beresford entered the Major Government in 1994 as the Parliamentary Under Secretary of State at the Department for the Environment and remained until the Government was defeated in 1997.
+Beresford entered the Major Government in 1994 as the parliamentary under-secretary of state at the Department for the Environment and remained until the Government was defeated in 1997.

 When the number of seats in Croydon was reduced from four to three before the 1997 general election, Beresford failed to be selected for the newly drawn Croydon Central, and instead fought the safe Conservative Mole Valley seat in Surrey, where Kenneth Baker was retiring.
 At the 1997 general election, Beresford was elected with 48% of the vote and a majority of 10,221.

 Beresford was re-elected at the 2001 general election with an increased vote share of 50.5% and a decreased majority of 10,153.
 He was again re-elected at the 2005 general election with an increased vote share of 54.8% and an increased majority of 11,997.

+In 2004 Beresford was asked to attend a meeting with Nigel Farage where Farage is said to have asked to be nominated for a safe a Conservative seat.
+Farage claims he was approached and offered the safe seat (Tunbridge Wells).

 Before the 2010 general election, Beresford was a member of the Communities & Local Government Select committee.
-At the 2010 United Kingdom general election, Beresford was again re-elected with an increased vote share of 57.5% and an increased majority of 15,653.
+At the 2010 general election, Beresford was again re-elected with an increased vote share of 57.5% and an increased majority of 15,653.
 In 2012, Beresford was named by the Conservative Home website as one of a minority of loyal Conservative backbench MPs not to have voted against the government in any significant rebellions.